Skip Header

 Taking cash from your pension may sound appealing, but there are two questions it’s worth asking yourself first.

 • Do you want to keep building up your pension?
-If you do, you’ll probably want to consider options 1 or 2 above.
+If you (or your employer) wants to make further contributions into your pension plan, you’ll probably want to consider options 1 or 2 above.
 This is because if you take a taxable payment from your pension, your annual allowance (the total amount you can pay into pensions with the benefit of tax relief) will be cut to just £10,000 a year.
-This is known as the money purchase annual allowance and it can make it much harder to build up your savings in future.
+This is known as the money purchase annual allowance and it can make it much harder to build up your savings in the future.
 Our factsheet has more information.

 • Will you still have enough for your retirement?
 You could have many years of retirement to look forward to, so taking out too much too early could cause problems for you down the line.